daywithstars/Proto-Test/games/default-templates/templates-notations.md

 ## System values

 - $$
-  - This is where you can put system values, that you will find in files called command-something.md
+  - This is where you can put predefined system values.